com-480-data-visualization/project-2023-viz-ionaries/README.md

 #### 2- [Beer Aromas (Tasting profiles): ](https://www.kaggle.com/datasets/stephenpolozoff/top-beer-information)

 A dataset of up to 50 top-rated beers across 112 styles, 5558 beers in total.
 This data comes from BeerAdvocate, a website that allows users to rate and review beers.
-The data is organized as follows :
+The data is also well organized and clean, with consistency in each column (string format, etc.).
+Little to no pre-processing of the columns will be needed.

 - beer_data_set.csv (5558 entries) :